Principles underlying financial statement reporting and notes

 Functional currency and reporting currency:

-For the purpose of drawing up the consolidated financial statements, balance sheets of Group companies denominated in a foreign currency are translated in Swiss francs at the year-end exchange rate.
-Average exchange rates for the reporting period are applied for the translation of income-statement captions as well as those in the statements of other comprehensive income and of cash flows.
+For the purpose of drawing up the consolidated financial statements, balance sheets of Group companies denominated in a foreign currency are translated into Swiss francs at the year-end exchange rate.
+Average exchange rates for the reporting period are applied for the translation of income statement items as well as those in the statements of other comprehensive income and of cash flows.
 Foreign-currency translation differences resulting from exchange rate movements between the beginning and end of the year and the difference in annual results at average and closing exchange rates are recognised in other comprehensive income.

-All balance-sheet captions (excluding shareholders’ equity) are translated into the Group reporting currency at the rate of exchange prevailing as of the balance-sheet date.
-The individual items in the income statement are translated at average rates for the period.
-Foreign-currency translation differences arising from the translation of financial statements expressed in foreign currencies are dealt within shareholders’ equity without impacting income.
+All balance sheet items (excluding shareholders’ equity) are translated into the Group reporting currency at the rate of exchange prevailing as of the balance sheet date.
+Individual items of the income statement are translated at average rates for the period.
+The translation differences arising from the translation of financial statements into foreign currencies are recognised in equity capital as translation differences with no effect on net income.